DonovanWeber/MrRobogers-Project/README.md

 #### By Donovan Weber

-#### Mr.Robogers Neighborhood is a web application that will turn any integer into a string of "Beeps!", "Boops!", and "Won't you be my neighbor?"
+#### Mr.Robogers Neighborhood is a web application that will turn any positive integer you input into a string of "Beeps!", "Boops!", and "Won't you be my neighbor?"

 ## Technologies Used